MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/scheduling-engine-performance.md

 The basic process of scheduling an order consists of three main steps:

 - **Loading data** – Here, the X++ data models are transformed into the engine's internal data model in the form of jobs and constraints.
-- **Scheduling** – This is the main "black box" scheduling that processes the given model and constraints, and generates a result.
+- **Scheduling** – This is the main source for scheduling that processes the given model and constraints, and generates a result.
 During this process, the engine will request working time information and existing capacity reservations from X++ as needed.
 - **Save data** – The engine result in the form of job capacity reservation slots is processed by X++ code to save capacity reservations and update the start and end times of the jobs/operation/order.

 ## Load data into the engine

 The scheduling engine has a more abstract data model than the Supply Chain Management database because it has been built as a generic engine that can handle different sources of data.
-The concepts of route, secondary operations, run time, and so on need to be "translated" into the generic job and constraint model that the engine exposes.
+The concepts of route, secondary operations, and run time need to be "translated" into the generic job and constraint model that the engine exposes.
 The logic for building the model has a significant amount of business logic to it and is different depending on the source data.
 The responsible X++ class is `WrkCtrScheduler` and it has derived classes for planned production orders, released production orders, and project forecasts.

-As an example, consider a route shown in the following table and image, which seems relatively simple:
+As an example, consider a route shown in the following table and image, which seems relatively simple.

 | Oper.
 No. | Priority | Setup time | Run time | Queue time after | Quantity of resources | Next |
 | --- | --- | --- | --- | --- | --- | --- |